 Our regular worship schedule is a blended service at 9:00 a.m. and a traditional worship at 10:30 a.m.
-Occassionally we will have one service at 10:00 a.m.
-Please check the church calendar to be sure!
+During the entire month of December, one worship service will be held at 10:00 a.m.
 Sunday school classes for adults are held at 9:00 a.m.
 Check the Children & Youth page for their current schedule.

 The Disciples of Christ practice an open communion table which means that all are invited to respond to Christ's invitation to draw closer to God around the communion table, no matter where you come from, what you've done or who you are.
 For Disciples, the open table is a powerful symbol of our deep commitment to Christian unity.
 The open table honors diversity even as it celebrates unity in Christ.

 Disciples congregations celebrate the Lord's Supper every Sunday.
 The table is not only the center of worship, it is at the center of who we are as the Christian Church (Disciples of Christ).

 We don't stay at the table.
 We move out into the world to fulfill our mission, to be and share the Good news of Jesus Christ, witnessing, loving and serving from our doorsteps to the ends of the earth.